Cold sores

 Key points about cold sores

-• Infection is very common and is easily passed from person to person by close physical contact.
+• HSV infection is very common and is easily passed from person to person.

-• A tingling or burning sensation is often present just before cold sores develop.
+• A tingling or burning feeling often starts just before cold sores appear.

 Print this page

 Cold sores are due to infection with the herpes simplex virus (HSV).
-There are two types of HSV.
+There are 2 types of HSV:

 The initial infection

-When a person is infected with the herpes simplex virus for the first time, the episode is called a primary infection or initial infection.
-This usually happens when you are a child as a result of close contact (eg, kissing) with relatives who have the virus.
-It can take 1–3 weeks to show any symptoms.
+When you're infected with the herpes simplex virus for the first time, the episode is called a primary infection or initial infection.
+It usually happens when you're a child from close contact (eg, kissing) with a relative who has the virus.
+It can take 1 to 3 weeks to show any symptoms.

 Image credit: Canva

-2. Over the next 48 hours, you may notice slight swelling of the area and then the development of a number of fluid-filled blisters, which are often painful.
+• Over the next 48 hours, you may notice slight swelling of the area and then a group of of fluid-filled blisters come up, which are often painful.

-3. Over the next few days, the blisters burst and form clusters leaving fluid-filled sores.
+• Over the next few days, the blisters burst and form clusters, leaving fluid-filled sores.

-4. After 8–10 days, the sores eventually dry, scab over and heal without scarring.
+• After 8 to 10 days, the sores eventually dry, scab over and heal without scarring.
 This stage can be irritating and painful.

-You are contagious from the moment you first feel tingling or other signs of a cold sore coming on until the cold sores are completely covered by dry scabs.
+You're contagious (able to pass the virus on) from the moment you first feel tingling or other signs of a cold sore coming on until the cold sores are completely covered by dry scabs.

-For most people with just one or two blisters on their lip or near their nose, keeping the blister clean, dry and leaving it alone are all that is needed.
-Below are some tips that can help with healing.
+If you have just 1 or 2 blisters on your lip or near your nose, keeping the blister clean, dry and leaving it alone is usually all that's needed.
+Here are some tips that can help with healing.

 • Use sunblock lip balm (SPF 15 or above) if you’re outside in the sun.

-• Cold sore patches can protect the skin while it heals.
+• Cold sore (hydrocolloid) patches from your pharmacy can protect your skin while it heals.

 • Ice, held against the blisters, or a warm wash cloth may help ease any pain.